Healthy eating is very important to me – and I love finding new foods to introduce into my diet whenever I can.

 I want to improve my probiotic consumption and build up my gut health.

-As long as they have the same probiotic benefits, these drinks are great for a shot of yogurt and you can even drink them on the way to work in the morning.
+As long as they have the same probiotic benefits, these drinks are great for a shot of yoghurt and you can even drink them on the way to work in the morning.

 6. Eggs